-- Students who have a physical or sensory disability are entitled to adaptations in teaching, interim examinations and practicals, on written request.
+- 1. A student who has a physical or sensory disability is entitled to adaptations in teaching, interim examinations and practicals, on written request.
 These changes will be geared as much as possible to a student's individual needs, but they must not affect the quality or the degree of difficulty of a subject or an examination programme.
-The facilities provided to this end may involve adapting the form or duration of interim examinations and/or practicals to the student's individual situation or making practical aids available. - 2.
+The facilities provided to this end may involve adapting the form or duration of interim examinations and/or practicals to the student's individual situation or making practical aids available.
+Examples of adaptations can be found in the appendix A. - 2.
 The request referred to in paragraph 1 should be accompanied by a recent medical certificate from a doctor or a psychologist.
 If there is evidence of dyslexia, the request should be accompanied by a document issued by a recognised dyslexia-testing bureau (i.e. registered with BIG, NIB, or NVO).
 If possible, this certificate should also estimate the extent to which the disability forms an obstacle to study progress. - 3.
 Requests for the adaptation of teaching facilities will be decided upon by the Dean or by the Programme Director acting on the Dean's behalf.
-The Board of Examiners will decide on requests for adapting interim examinations. - 4.
-Adjustments to the assessment procedure, including examinations and other forms of assessment, may concern the following matters, among others:
+The Board of Examiners will decide on requests for adaptations to interim examinations.